Charge Reckless Pedestrians Too

 That Liwonde – Zomba road is narrow, has no shoulders and is a few feet away from shops and market stalls yet it has a decent speed limit of 60km/h.
 The Lilongwe Bypass, on the other hand, is basically the opposite but has a speed limit of 50km/h!
 What’s the rationale?
 Fundraising via fines, perhaps?
 Your guess is as good as mine!

-Apart from protecting drivers from themselves, I am made to believe that speed limits are meant to protect other roads users like pedestrians from cars.
+Apart from protecting drivers from themselves, I am made to believe that speed limits are meant to protect other road users like pedestrians from cars.
 But take a look at the scene below.

 Limbe – Midima – Mulanje road.
 The picture doesn’t really catch the hustle and bustle that was taking place at the time.
 People were dashing across the road to make a quick sale on the other side.
 Most times people didn’t even look first before crossing.
 Other people stubbornly ignored my car and continued to obstruct traffic.
 Had I run over someone here, who would have been to blame?
 I hadn’t exceeded the speed limit (even if I had tried), I hadn’t been careless nor was I under any external influence.
 But had I even accidentally run over someone’s pinky toe, that would probably have been the end of me, my car and all the occupants.
 Mob justice!